oliverwiegers/scripts/README.md

 ### nmgui

-Because of `nmtui` and `nmcli` not being able to manage WPA2 Enterprise connections I use `network-manager-apllet` and this is show by trayer if I need to see it.
+Because of `nmtui` and `nmcli` not being able to manage WPA2 Enterprise connections I use `network-manager-apllet` and this is shown by trayer if I need to see it.
 Normally I don't.